Taxes on Selling a House in California: What to Expect

 Other selling expenses to anticipate in California

-• Settlement fees: Amounting to about 1% of the home sale value, this lump sum (also known as escrow fees) is issued by the title company, escrow company, or attorney that is facilitating the closing of the transaction.
+Settlement fees: Amounting to about 1% of the home sale value, this lump sum (also known as escrow fees) is issued by the title company, escrow company, or attorney facilitating the closing of the transaction.
 The payment is designed to cover all that’s involved in handling the final paperwork and distributing funds to the appropriate parties.
-As with title fees, this can be paid by either the buyer or seller but is often split between both parties.
+As with title fees, this can be paid by either the buyer or seller, but is often split between both parties.

-• Agent commissions: For years, the agent commission fee in California has been about 3% to 5.5% of the home’s sale price, split between the seller’s agent and the buyer’s agent.
+Agent commissions: For years, the agent commission fee in California has been hovering at 5% to 6% of the home’s sale price, split between the seller’s agent and the buyer’s agent.
 The seller usually paid the fee.

 Ways to prepare for real estate taxes